lightstep/lightstep-tracer-javascript/doc/cookbook.md

 <a name='promises'></a>
 ## Instrumenting Promise-based code

 Instrumenting code that uses standard [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) objects is easy.
+There's also an [opentracing-tracedpromise package](https://www.npmjs.com/package/opentracing-tracedpromise) to automate the below:

 1. Before initiating the request that returns the `Promise`, create a span
-2. Be sure to assign your span a helpful name that describes the operation it is measuring
+2. Assign your span a helpful name that describes the operation it is measuring
-3. In handling the Promise completion, be sure to always call `finish()` on the span
+3. In handling the Promise completion, always call `finish()` on the span

-*Note: if you're using a custom promise library or wrapper, it's easy to make spans part of the promise implementation itself.*
+*Note: if you're using a custom promise library or wrapper, it may be easier to make [spans part of the promise implementation itself](http://lightstep.com/blog/traced-promises/).*

 ```javascript
 // Let's assume you have an application-specific object representing a request